January 20, 2026

 Details and prayer resources can be found at dbqjourneyinfaith.org under the Parish Resources tab.

-In his letter to the Romans, St. Paul encourages fellow Christians to uphold steady prayer, “Rejoice in hope, endure in affliction, persevere in prayer.”
+In his letter to the Romans, St. Paul encourages us to, “Rejoice in hope, endure in affliction, persevere in prayer.”
 As we continue to move forward with the Journey in Faith initiative, prayer serves as our foundation.
-Prayer for the people of God, especially parish staff members, and those who bear the yoke of leadership.
 Having a set time of communal prayer would strengthen our bonds as an Archdiocesan community.
 Lifting up our souls, hearts and minds simultaneously surely would rise as a pleasing offering before God.

-Please pray on the second Wednesday of each month:
+Please consider gathering in church for 30 minutes of prayer, music, and reflection at 1:00 pm on the second Wednesday of each month:

 ● January 14